Amelia's Jewel: 2023 racing season

-Amelia's Jewel resumed racing on April 1, 2023, in the Group 3 Roma Cup, winning by a length.
+Amelia's Jewel resumed racing on 1 April in the Group 3 Roma Cup, winning by a length.
 With another Group win, the three-year-old filly was backed into favoritism for the first running of The Quokka two weeks later.

 She started the race slowly, as she is known to do, dropping right back to last place before running on late at the 100-meter mark to draw level with leader Overpass in a photo finish, with the latter winning by a nose.
 Following her second defeat, she was once again rested, with trainer Simon Miller stating his intentions to target some of the bigger races in the eastern states, namely the Golden Eagle.

-Following her spell and two trials, Amelia's Jewel was sent to Melbourne in September 2023.
+Following her spell and two trials, Amelia's Jewel was sent to Melbourne in September.
 Her first race in the new city was the Group 2 Let's Elope Stakes, where, ridden by Damian Lane, she faced quality opposition including Wrote To Arataki and Pride Of Jenni.
 In typical fashion she started slowly, settling last, before running on strongly to record another Group race victory.
 She would win the Group 2 W H Stocks Stakes at Moonee Valley Racecourse two weeks later, beating Pride Of Jenni again and breaking the 1600m track record at Moonee Valley.

 Her next start was in the Group 1 Toorak Handicap at Caulfield Racecourse, starting as the short-priced favorite.
-In her at the time worst career start, she finished ninth and was subsequently ruled out of a run in the Cox Plate.
+In her at-the-time worst career start, she finished ninth and was subsequently ruled out of a run in the Cox Plate.
 Amelia's next race was in the $10,000,000 Golden Eagle at Rosehill Gardens Racecourse, starting as the favorite.
-She finished 11th in what was her last race of the year.
-She was awarded the Racehorse of the Year title at the WA Thoroughbred Racing Awards in August 2023.
+After starting the race well, settling midfield, she was checked by two other horses whilst passing the 300m mark, losing several lengths and causing jockey Damian Lane to almost fall from his saddle.
+She finished 11th in what was her last race of the year, with Lane saying of the ride "[I'm] glad I came back in the jockey’s room alive."
+She was awarded the Racehorse of the Year title at the WA Thoroughbred Racing Awards in August.

 Late career

 In January 2024, owner Peter Walsh announced Amelia's Jewel would be permanently relocated to Sydney and trained by Annabel Neasham.

 Despite some promising performances throughout the year, Amelia's Jewel failed to win a race in 2024 from her eight starts, finishing runner-up on five occasions and going unplaced three times.
 On 1 March 2025, she recorded her first victory in almost two years, a win in the Guy Walter Stakes, and in atypical fashion led for the entirety of the race.

-She was retired in April 2025, following a fifth place finish in the Queen of the Turf Stakes.
-Following her retirement, Amelia's Jewel was sold for $3.8 million at the Inglis Chairman's Sale on 8 May, 2025.
-She was purchased by Tom Magnier of Coolmore Stud and was the second most expensive mare sold at the sale, behind former Quokka opponent Bella Nipotina ($4.2 million).
-Shortly after the sale, it was announced that she would be sent to Kentucky to breed with the Triple Crown-winning stallion Justify.
+She was retired in April 2025, following a fifth-place finish in the Queen of the Turf Stakes.